Updated on 21 October 2020

 Setting the rent inside a Rent Pressure Zone

 Measures have been introduced to moderate rent increases in certain areas where rents continue to rise.
-These areas are called Rent Pressure Zones.
-Rents in these areas can only rise by up to 4% each year.
+These areas are called Rent Pressure Zones (RPZ).
+Any rent setting or increase in a RPZ cannot exceed general inflation, as recorded by Harmonised Index of the Consumer Price (HICP).

-When a new tenancy commences in a Rent Pressure Zone (RPZ), a landlord is required to set the rent in accordance with the RPZ formula, unless the property is exempt from the rental restrictions.
+When a new tenancy commences in a Rent Pressure Zone, a landlord is required to set the rent in accordance with the RPZ calculator, unless the property is exempt from the rental restrictions.

 When one tenancy ends, and another begins, the rent cannot be set to market rent levels.